AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 ![Version: 3.8.11](https://img.shields.io/badge/Version-3.8.11-informational?style=flat-square)

-*Work In Progress*

 This is a helm chart for provisioning an AttackIQ endpoint agent into a k8s cluster.

-Agents are provisioned via a StatefulSet and come with core set of helper scripts for test content.
+Agents are provisioned via a StatefulSet.
+By default, only one agent will be started.

+## Prerequisites

+* Kubernetes cluster where you want to install the agent.
+* System that has appropriate roles and permissions on the cluster.
+This is where we will install the helm chart.
+* The appropriate versions of `helm` and `kubectl` for your environment on that system.
+* A valid auth token and platform address for the agent.

 ## Repo